Collections of antiques and collectibles have a special meaning and presence in the world of

 General line auctions around the country,

-where great stuff use to routinely show up, are now full of
+where great antiques and stuff use to routinely show up, are now full of

 nameless insignificant fill and fluff.